 The Subadviser primarily uses proprietary, fundamental research to seek to identify companies for investment that can exhibit sustained, above-average growth with attractive financial characteristics, such as superior profit margins and returns on invested capital.
-The Subadviser normally evaluates these characteristics over a 3 to 5 year time horizon.
+The Subadviser normally evaluates these characteristics over a three to five year time horizon.
 The Subadviser may, from time to time and at its discretion, seek to hedge the value of a portion of the Fund's foreign currency exposure to attempt to preserve the value of the Fund's investments in U.S. dollar terms.
 However, the Subadviser does not normally expect to hedge the Fund's foreign currency exposure.

 When evaluating individual companies for investment, the Subadviser normally focuses on the following:

 The Subadviser may sell or reduce the Fund's investment in a portfolio security if the Subadviser detects a material diminution to either the company's growth opportunity or in the level of confidence the Subadviser has in company management's ability to exploit that opportunity.
-This may occur as a result of a new technological or competitive threat to the company or industry or to an unexpected change in strategic direction from company management.
+This may occur as a result of a new technological or competitive threat to the company or industry or an unexpected change in strategic direction from company management.
 The Subadviser also regularly considers the company's valuation, and whether the current stock price has risen to a level that better reflects the Subadviser's view of the company's future growth potential.
 However, the Subadviser does not normally trade based upon short-term price movements, as it considers such moves to be poor predictors of long-term results.

 Market and issuer risk: Securities markets are volatile and can decline significantly in response to adverse market, economic, political, regulatory or other developments, which may lower the value of securities held by the Fund, sometimes rapidly or unpredictably.
 Additionally, an adverse event, such as an unfavorable earnings report, may depress the value of a particular issuer's stock.